mild-blue/opentiny-docs/CONTRIBUTING.md

 For example:

-To give feedback on the TinyMCE user experience on mobile devices, complete this survey.
+To give feedback on the OpenTiny user experience on mobile devices, complete this survey.

 user interface (UI)
 : Acceptable to use *UI* in most communication.
 For content destined for non-technical users, spell out user interface (UI) the first time it used in the document.